Johnny-Gasbeck/Zentra/README.md

 ## Historical Trends

 Yearly Sales Trends

 • Average yearly revenue was $7M, growing at an average rate of 35.6%, while yearly orders averaged 27,000 with a growth rate of 22.3%, and AOV averaged $255 with a growth rate of 1.9%.

-• 2020 marked the peak year, with $10M in sales and a $300 AOV, up from a $230 AOV in 2019—highlighting strong pandemic-driven demand.
+• 2020 marked the peak year, with $10M in sales and a $300 AOV, up from 3.9M in sales and a $230 AOV in 2019 — highlighting strong pandemic-driven demand.

-• In 2022 sales fell to $5M and AOV returned to $230, while 2021 had the highest order count, indicating more purchases but at lower values.
+• 2021 had the highest order count with a growth rate of 6% from 2020, indicating more purchases but at lower order values.

+• In 2022 sales dropped to $5M and AOV returned to $230, a 46% decrease in revenue and 10% decrease in AOV from 2021.

+Monthly Sales Trends

+• Average monthly revenue was $586K with a monthly growth rate of 1.4%, average monthly orders were 2,000 (1.1% growth rate), and AOV averaged $253 (0.3% growth rate).

+• Sales revenue and order volume peaked in December 2020, then steadily declined—likely driven by a surge in holiday spending and increased e-commerce activity during the pandemic.

+• AOV peaked at $322 in October 2020, before declining consistently, reflecting shifts in product mix or reduced high-value purchases post-2020.

 ## Seasonal Trends
 • Top Performing Months: December, September, and January consistently generate the highest revenue and order volume.
 These peaks likely reflect increased consumer spending during the holiday season and back-to-school periods